A new phishing scam is making the rounds disguised as a consumer complaint notification from the FTC. If you receive it, just hit "delete."

 You get an email that appears to be from the FTC with the subject line: "Notification of a Consumer Complaint."
 (Sample email below) The email states that a complaint has been filed against your business, and you need to review and respond to the allegations.

 Like most scams, this one is not set in stone.
-Several variations already exist, and scammers will continue to alter the emails as news of the con spreads.
+Several variations already exist, and scammers continue to alter the emails as news of the con spreads.
 Watch out for changes in the subject line and the complaint details.
 Older reports of the scam involve emails that urge recipients to call a fake FTC help hotline or complete an online complaint form.

 How to Spot a Phishing Email: